Structural Complexities of Matching Mechanisms: Introduction

+The answers to these questions both help to illuminate the mathematical structure of matching mechanisms, and are of concrete economic interest.
+First, our \nameref{ppg:type-to-match} and \nameref{ppg:type-to-menu} Questions provide a stylized theoretical lens into the predictability question of \cite{Arnosti20BlogPredictable}, since they address how ``small'' changes to the inputs affect the mechanism.\footnote{ Our \nameref{ppg:type-to-match} and \nameref{ppg:type-to-menu} Questions also provide quantitative complexity results that complement the traditional economics literature, which studies qualitative results showing that different matching mechanisms satisfy or do not satisfy various binary properties (such as strategyproofness, nonbossiness, and population monotonicity; see \autoref{sec:related}).} Second, our \nameref{ppg:representation} and \nameref{ppg:verification} Questions provide practically-relevant---but theoretically principled---insights towards questions of how matches can be explained in terms of priorities \cite{LeshnoL21, AzevedoL16}, and how the outcome of the mechanism can be trusted and made transparent \cite{Moller22, MollerG23, HakimovR23}.

+Taken as a whole, our results show that $\TTC$ is more complex than $\DA$, corroborating some of the concerns of \cite{BPS05} and making them precise.
+In particular, under our \nameref{ppg:type-to-menu} and \nameref{ppg:representation} Questions, we give as-large-as-possible separations between the complexity of $\TTC$ and $\DA$.
+Along the way, we provide several new tight lower-bound constructions that extend or complement prior results of \cite{GonczarowskiHT22,AzevedoL16,LeshnoL21}, and provide novel new characterizations of how one applicant can affect others in certain mechanisms.
+The higher complexity of $\TTC$ is, however, nuanced: Under our \nameref{ppg:type-to-match} and \nameref{ppg:verification} Questions, we find that the mechanisms are comparably complex.
+Overall, we use our framework to precisely delineate all of these complexities of the two mechanisms in a cohesive model.

-In the first part of this paper, we take a \emph{quantitative} approach to \ref{item:question-how-complex}: we measure how much one applicant's report can affect various aspects of the mechanism.
-But how should we formally define this measure?
-A na{\"i}ve approach could be to bound the magnitude of one applicant's effect on the matching.
-However, it's not hard to see that even in very simple mechanisms, changing one applicant's report can change the match of \emph{every} applicant.\footnote{ For instance, consider a matching mechanism where each of the applicants $d_1,d_2,d_3,d_4$ is (in order) permanently matched to her top-ranked not-yet-matched institution.
-Suppose their preferences are:
+\paragraph{Outcome-Effect} \textbf{ Question\ \ (\questionTextTypeToMatching{} \big/ \autoref{sec:gtc})\ } To give exposition into our framework, consider the different ways one could formalize our \nameref{ppg:type-to-match} Question.
+A na{\"i}ve approach might be to bound the ``magnitude'' of one applicant's effect on the matching.
+However, as observed in \cite{Arnosti20BlogPredictable}, it is not hard to see that even in very simple mechanisms, changing one applicant's preference report can change the match of \emph{every} applicant.
+Indeed, consider serial dictatorship (henceforth, $\SD$), a special case of both $\TTC$ and $\DA$ in which all institutions have the same priority list.
+In this mechanism, each of the applicants $d_1,d_2,d_3,d_4$ (say, in this order) is permanently matched to her top-ranked not-yet-matched institution.
+Suppose their reported preference lists are, respectively:

-Observe that if $d_1$ changes her preferences to $h_2 \succ h_1$, then every applicant's match changes.
-(This mechanism is an instance of serial dictatorship, a special case of $\TTC$, $\APDA$, and $\IPDA$.) } Thus, we look not at the magnitude, but rather the {structure}, of one applicant's effect on the matching.
-In particular, we measure the complexity of representing the function from one (fixed) applicant's report to some other piece of relevant data, i.e., the number of bits required to describe this function.
-This provides a direct, principled way to address \ref{item:question-how-complex} in a variety of ways.